-Equipment: All equipment used in Defensive Pistol divisions at matches must meet the following simple guidelines: equipment must be practical for self-defense use.
+All equipment used in Defensive Pistol divisions at matches must meet the following simple guidelines:

+Equipment must be practical for self-defense rather than using 'competition only' or 'race gear'.

 It must be suitable for all-day continuous wear and concealed.
-And must be worn in a manner that would be suitable for all-day continuous wear.
-The match director will be REQUIRED to disallow any equipment that does not meet these simple criteria.
-If you wouldn't carry it in public to defend yourself, you can't shoot or use it in a Defensive Pistol division for competition.
-[1] Another criterion used to assess gear will be to ask how this would appear to patrons in a local shopping mall or supermarket in regions where open carry is not permitted.
-If you can conceal your pistol holster with a light windbreaker and comfortably draw your pistol while seated in an automobile with bucket seats, your holster is probably okay.
-[2] -- Reference: [1] & [2] IDPA Official Rulebook 10-26-96
+If you can't carry it completely concealed in public to defend yourself, you can't shoot or use it in a Defensive Pistol division for competition.
+Another criterion used to assess gear will be to ask how this would appear to John Q. Public in a local public space with others in regions where open carry is not permitted.
+Reference: IDPA Official Rulebook 10-26-96

-Equipment Guidelines: Gear permitted for Defensive Pistol competition must be specifically designed for everyday carry (NOT for range or competition use) and must be completely concealed.
+Gear permitted for Defensive Pistol competition must be specifically designed for everyday defensive carry and must be completely concealed.
 This includes firearm accessories, aftermarket parts, holsters, ammunition carriers, and garments that are not otherwise specified in the current rulebook.

 Regional Coordinators in consultation with HQ will review and decide which equipment best meet IDPA criteria to assist Area Coordinators and Match Directors as needed.
 This will be determined by a combination of reviewing manufacturer websites, industry surveys, and visiting public venues to determine whether a product is compatible with the principles of the sport.
+Having the word competition in the name will not itself be reason alone to exclude a piece of equipment.
+The intent of this guideline is to be inclusive and open to new types of gear provided it is oriented towards the concealed carry markets.